 44. There Are Two Types of Medical Billing

 Did you know that Medical Billing is not a one size fits all process?
 In fact, there are two types of Medical Billing – Professional Billing and Institutional Billing.
 Keep your eyes peeled for more info on the Two Types of Medical Billing that will be hitting our blog in the coming weeks!

 55. Medical Billing and Coding Jobs and Career Outlook

 A career in Medical Billing and Coding can be both rewarding and challenging.
 Billers and Coders are needed to work in a variety of healthcare settings.
 They not only work in doctors’ offices, but they can also be found working in hospitals, nursing care facilities, and other healthcare facilities.
-A Medical Biller or Coder can work under the occupational title of Medical Records and Health Information Technician, which is used by the US Department of Labor, Bureau of Labor Statistics.

 The Medical Administration and Billing Program at Dorsey Schools

 The Medical Administration and Billing diploma program at Dorsey Schools offers instruction in how to pursue an administrative occupation in the medical field.
 Instruction takes place in both a traditional classroom setting at Dorsey Schools as well as a hands-on environment by way of an externship that will take place during the final module of training.
 Students enrolled in the Dorsey Schools Medical Administration and Billing program will have the opportunity to learn about a variety of topics including (but not limited to):

 - Computer Applications for Allied Health Professionals

 - Word Processing